 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The fastest journey time by train from Lille to Brussels is 34 minutes.
+The fastest journey time by train from Lille to Brussels is 1 hour and 40 minutes.

 Trains travelling from Lille to Brussels cover a distance of around 58 miles (93 km) during the journey.